8tm/wepdl/README.md

-# waveshare-epd-library (wepdl)

-Waveshare Electronic Paper Display Library Class (repository transfered from old account - tmseth)
+# wepdl (Waveshare Electronic Paper Display Library)
+(repository transfered from old account - tmseth)

+wepdl currently support only UART display 4.3 inch (800x600 px).
+This library requires no other dependencies, has been simplified at the same time it has more options (like pin addressing in the project code instead of the library).

-All informations on Wiki page : [https://github.com/8tm/waveshare-epd-library/wiki]
+All informations on Wiki page : [https://github.com/8tm/wepdl/wiki]

 <img src="wepdl_screen.jpg" />